 THE REPRODUCTIVE CYCLE OF MARINE PLANTS

 The reproductive cycle of marine algae is complex and varies greatly between red, brown and green algae.
 All marine macro algae produce what is known as gametes.
 A gamete is a cell that fuses with another gamete during fertilization (conception) in organisms that reproduce sexually.
 Gametes can be either male or female and are released by the development of reproductive spores on the plant.
 These are normally visible as a bump or node on the fronds in some species.
-They are known as cystocarps when formed on red algae and are very pronounced.
+They're known as cystocarps when formed on red algae and are very pronounced.
 The spores are then released and attach to a surface or substrate.
 Germination of the algae spores depends upon several conditions, such as temperature, but the germination is never delayed as in terrestrial plants when conditions are not favorable for reproduction.

 When marine plants release reproductive spores, or gametes, the result is that the plant dies.
 This is the cycle that often occurs with species of Caulerpa in the aquarium when conditions are favorable for reproduction.
-When Caulerpa begin the process, they often turn yellow with little white spots appearing on the fronds or blades.
+When Caulerpa begin the process, they often turn pale white or yellow with little white spots appearing on the fronds or blades.
 A white milky substance is then released into the aquarium water.
 This secretion is composed of the gametes and the cell tissue of the algae.
 Clear tissue in most species is usually not associated with reproduction, but rather a sign of nutrient deficiency.

 What causes reproduction in marine algae?